 "I would see sick people on the streets who had no access to food, water or even basic healthcare," he recalls.
 "I remember one beggar with tumors all over his body.
 People were terrified of him.
 I had no idea what I was seeing, but now I know he had neurofibromatosis.
 It was sad to see the stigma around medical conditions for poor people there."

-During his undergraduate studies at Yale, Karan traveled to the Dominican Republic as a medical translator and did clinical health work in Uganda, India, Nicaragua, Mexico and Honduras.
+During his undergraduate studies at Yale, Dr. Karan traveled to the Dominican Republic as a medical translator and also did clinical health work in Uganda, India, Nicaragua, Mexico and Honduras.
 Then he enrolled in medical school.

-"The David Geffen School of Medicine at UCLA has a strong clinical program, and it was important for me to gain those skills and knowledge," says Karan.
+"The David Geffen School of Medicine at UCLA has a strong clinical program, and it was important for me to gain those skills and knowledge," says Dr. Karan.
 "And the global health program at UCLA is phenomenal.
 It's growing quickly and the faculty is really dedicated."

-Here, Karan discusses how the medical school curriculum differs for GHP students.
+Dr. Karan discusses how the medical school curriculum differs for GHP students.

 "You can also get involved with the Global Health Interest Group (GHIG)," says Karan, "which runs global health week and hosts other events on campus."